OpenTermsArchive/contrib-versions/Blogspot/Privacy Policy.md

-Google Privacy PolicyAn updated version of our Privacy Policy takes effect on January 22, 2019.
+Google Privacy Policy

 When you use our services, you’re trusting us with your information.
 We understand this is a big responsibility and work hard to protect your information and put you in control.

 This Privacy Policy is meant to help you understand what information we collect, why we collect it, and how you can update, manage, export, and delete your information.

-Effective May 25, 2018 | Archived versions | Download PDFContentsIntroductionInformation Google collectsWhy Google collects dataYour privacy controlsSharing your informationKeeping your information secureExporting &. deleting your informationCompliance &. cooperation with regulatorsAbout this policyRelated privacy practices
+Effective January 22, 2019 | Archived versions | Download PDFContentsIntroductionInformation Google collectsWhy Google collects dataYour privacy controlsSharing your informationKeeping your information secureExporting &. deleting your informationCompliance &. cooperation with regulatorsAbout this policyRelated privacy practices

 We build a range of services that help millions of people daily to explore and interact with the world in new ways.
 Our services include: